• Skip to main content

 Spread evenly into a greased baking dish and place in a preheated 350-degree oven for 45-50 minutes.

 Once it's finished baking, remove it and let cool slightly before serving.
-You can keep the leftovers wrapped airtight in the fridge for 1-2 days.
-After testing this, I found it's best to make this fresh the day you plan on serving - the results on a warm, fluffy, and creamy sweet potato souffle are best right after baking.
+I found it's best to make this fresh on the day you plan to serve it - the results are best right after baking, with a warm, fluffy, and creamy sweet potato soufflé.

 Sweet potato soufflé on small plates with a gold spoon and cinnamon sticks next to it.